earthly/earthly/docs/cloud/satellites/gha-runners.md

 earthly github add --org <org> --gh-org <github_organization> [--gh-repo <github_-repo>] --gh-token <github_token>

 DESCRIPTION:
-This command sets the configuration to create a new GitHub-Earthly integration, to trigger satellite builds from GitHub Actions (GitHub Actions).
+This command sets the configuration to create a new GitHub-Earthly integration, to trigger satellite builds from GitHub Actions.
 From the GitHub side, integration can be done at two levels: organization-wide and per repository.
 The provided token must have enough permissions to register webhooks and to create GitHub self hosted runners in those two scenarios.